-The methods, assumptions, and participant data used are detailed in the January 1, 2019 actuarial valuation report with the exception of the actuarial cost method.
+The methods, assumptions, and participant data used are detailed in the January 1, 2020 actuarial valuation report with the exception of the actuarial cost method.
 These calculations are based on the Entry Age Normal cost method as required by GASB 67.
-The calculation of the Actuarially Determined Contribution for fiscal year ended June 30, 2019 is contained in the July 1, 2017 actuarial valuation report.
+The calculation of the Actuarially Determined Contribution for fiscal year ended June 30, 2020 is contained in the July 1, 2018 actuarial valuation report.

 The undersigned credentialed actuaries meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.
 Korn Ferry is independent of Baltimore County Government.
 We are not aware of any relationship or interest that would impair the objectivity of our work.
-The January 1, 2019 actuarial valuation report prepared by Bolton Partners, Inc. contains information that is integral to the results contained herein.
+The January 1, 2020 actuarial valuation report contains information that is integral to the results contained herein.